 6. Microbe And Moulds

 Mould growth inside your property when there was no water damage or flood is a warning sign for leaks.
-Moulds and fungi that need moisture to grow.
+Moulds and fungi need moisture to grow.
 What is the best place of moisture if not an undiscovered leak?
-If there are moulds in places such as cabinets, walls.
-Outdoors it may indicate that the area has a slab leak.
-You can get rid of moulds by using a homemade solution but you cannot get rid of the leak.
-That is why it’s best to call a plumber for the identification and the repair of the leak.
+If there are moulds in places such as cabinets, and walls.
+Outdoors may indicate that the area has a slab leak.
+You can get rid of moulds by using a homemade water leakage solution but you cannot get rid of the leak.
+That is why it’s best to call a plumber the identification and the repair of the leak.

 7. Overactive Water Metres